tari-labs/tari-university/layer2scaling/more-landscape/PITCHME.md

 <u>Strengths</u>

 - <u>Data savings:</u> Signature aggregation provides data compression on block chain
-- <u>Privacy:</u> Nothing about Scriptless Script smart contract, other than the settlement transaction, is ever recorded on the block chain
+- <u>Privacy:</u> Nothing about Scriptless Script smart contract, other than the settlement Tx, is ever recorded on the block chain
-- <u>Multiplicity:</u> Multiple digital assets can be transferred between two parties in a single settlement transaction
+- <u>Multiplicity:</u> Multiple digital assets can be transferred between two parties in a single settlement Tx
-- <u>Implicit scalability:</u> Scalability on the block chain is achieved by virtue of compressing multiple transactions into a single settlement transaction
+- <u>Implicit scalability:</u> Scalability on the block chain is achieved by virtue of compressing multiple Txs into a single settlement Tx

 +++